Cubans take to the streets for the biggest anti-government protests in decades

-The protests, from Havana’s famous Malecon to the island nation’s eastern cities, spoke to the power of social media.
-They apparently started in the city of San Antonio de los Baños and spread rapidly as demonstrators shared their protests on Facebook Live.
+The protests, from Havana’s famous Malecon to the island nation’s eastern cities, spoke to the power of social media, as well as discontent that has bubbled to the surface in the worsening pandemic, during which Cuba has already witnessed growing political protests led by artists and musicians.
+The protests on Sunday apparently started in the city of San Antonio de los Baños and spread rapidly as demonstrators shared their protests on Facebook Live.
 The demonstrations were so large that President Miguel Díaz-Canel, who succeeded Raúl Castro this year as first secretary of the Communist Party, called on Cuba’s “revolutionary” citizens to take to the streets.

 “We are prepared to do anything,” he said in a national address.
 “We will be battling in the streets.”
 He blamed the United States for agitating the population.

 José Miguel Vivanco, director of Human Rights Watch’s Americas division, said his group had received reports that at least 20 people had been arrested.
+He added that the organization had received reports of violence being used by Cuban forces, a claim echoed by social media users sharing videos of wounded protesters.

 “This is pretty massive,” he said.
 “My sense is that this is a combination of social unrest based on a lack of freedoms, and covid, and economic conditions.
 The lack of access to electricity.
 The blackouts. … People are screaming for freedom.”

 Norges Rodríguez, co-founder of YucaByte, a website on Cuban affairs, said the protests appeared to be the result of a spontaneous “domino effect” from San Antonio de los Baños, 16 miles from Havana, outward.
-Videos shared on social media from the scene showed Cuban security forces roughly manhandling protesters.
+Videos shared on social media from the scene showed Cuban security forces manhandling protesters.

 The protests exceeded frustrations of food lines and power scarcities, venturing into a challenge to the police state itself.
-Protesters could be heard chanting “Patria y Vida” — Fatherland and Life — a play on the communist slogan “Homeland or Death” that has become a social media phenomenon among Cuban artists, musicians and dissidents.
+Protesters could be heard chanting “Patria y Vida” — Homeland and Life — a play on the communist slogan “Homeland or Death” that has become a social media phenomenon among Cuban artists, musicians and dissidents.

 “There are thousands of people,” Rodríguez said.
 “This is big.”

+“US State Department and its officials, involved to their necks in promoting social and political instability in #Cuba, should avoid expressing hypocritical concern for a situation they have been betting on,” he tweeted.
+“Cuba is and will continue to be a peaceful country, contrary to the US.”

+The Cuban government shared footage later in the day of pro-government counterprotesters chanting in the streets.

-Cuba is confronting its worst economic emergency since the Special Period, when the collapse of the Soviet Union, Havana’s principal patron, sparked years of hunger and desperation.
+Cuba is confronting its worst economic emergency since the “special period,” when the collapse of the Soviet Union, Havana’s principal patron, sparked years of hunger and desperation.

 The protests underscore the risks the Cuban government took by opening the nation of 11 million more broadly to the Internet in 2019, when the country gained access to 3G mobile telephone service that made it easier to use social media.